gdm/aws-resources/README.md

 ## Setup and run

 1. Check that you have setup for aws-cli (~/.aws/config and ~/.aws/credentials files)
-2. Install requeired python modules
+2. Install required python modules

     ```
     $ /bin/bash installPythonModules.sh